minderai/masil-playground/hackernoon.md

 ## Disclaimer

 At age 71, I could not have created and tested MASIL without the help of Claude, Gemini, and ChatGPT.
-My biggest contribution was probably trying to keep things simple.
+My biggest contribution was probably trying to keep things simple and explain my hopes to a AI that was unfamiliar with a proposed standard.

 ## Article Credits